Destinations, Italy, Travel, Travel Tips

 Well, what did we learn?

 Avoid worrying over things that are out of your control and treating people with kindness will pay off.
-And speaking of payment, we are currently waiting on a couple of checks to arrive in the mail.
+And speaking of payment, we are currently waiting for a couple of checks to arrive in the mail.
 EU Regulation 261/2004 requires airlines to pay up to €600 to passengers if their flight is either canceled or delayed by more than four hours and originates in the EU (or if the airline is based in the EU).
-So, at least there’s that to look forward to (and not having to see any of our fellow passengers again is pretty nice too).

 Update: we did indeed receive those checks in the mail, and they more than covered the cost of our flight.